-In this blog post, we’ll go through why it’s a good idea to trade commodities like gold and oil.
+In this blog post, we’ll go through why trading commodities like gold and oil is a good idea.

 1. They balance your portfolio

-Commodities offer a great way to diversify your trading portfolio because they tend to have a low correlation to traditional financial assets such as stocks or currencies.
+Trading commodities can be a great way to diversify your trading portfolio because they tend to have a low correlation to traditional financial assets like stocks or currencies.

 2. They protect you against inflation